alfiecg24/Achilles/docs/Write-ups/checkm8Writeup.md

 ### Initial request handling
 When a USB control transfer is received by DFU, the `usb_core_handle_usb_control_receive()` is called.
 This function finds the registered interface for handling DFU requests and then calls the `handle_request()` function of that interface.
 In our case, this is the `handle_interface_request()` function, and the following code shows the control flow in the case of the host transferring data to the device.
 It checks whether the direction of the transfer is host-to-device or device-to-host, and then acts on the request in order to determine what to do next.

-In the case of downloading data, which is what we will be using as part of the vulnerability, it will return one of three outcomes:
+In the case of downloading data, which is key for understanding this vulnerability, it will return one of three outcomes:
 * **0** - the transfer is completed
 * **-1** - the wLength exceeds the size of the IO buffer
-* **wLength from the request** - the device is ready to receive the data and is expecting wLength bytes
+* **wLength from the setup packet** - the device is ready to receive the data and is expecting `wLength` bytes
 ```c
 int handle_interface_request(struct usb_device_request *request, uint8_t **out_buffer)
 {